Timothy Moxon: Dr. No

 Moxon was working as a crop dusting pilot when he had a chance meeting at the Courtleigh Manor Hotel in Kingston, Jamaica, with the director Terence Young, who remembered him as an actor on the London stage.
 Young offered him a small role at the start of the film, as a British agent who leaves a card game to take a phone call, and is murdered by three assassins posing as blind men.
 It transpires that the character was killed, because he was investigating the activities of the villainous Dr. No, and revealed this to his friend Professor Dent, who was secretly working for No.

-In 1967, he had a role in another film shot in the Caribbean entitled Come Spy With Me, and in his later years he appeared in local theatre productions, in a documentary film entitled Inside Dr. No and at James Bond fan events where he signed autographs.
+In 1967, he had a role in another film shot in the Caribbean entitled Come Spy with Me, and in his later years he appeared in local theatre productions, in a documentary film entitled Inside Dr. No and at James Bond fan events where he signed autographs.

 Later life

-He founded the Jamaican charter airline TimAir, and ran a hot air balloon business for tourists.
-He opened the popular HouseBoat Fondue Restaurant in Montego Bay, and performed in many plays with his partner Norma at Montego Bay theatre.
-He died aged 82 in 2006, leaving a son and two daughters.
+He founded the Jamaican charter airline TimAir, and for a short time ran a hot air balloon business for tourists.
+He performed in many plays with his friend Norma at Montego Bay theatre.

-Timothy Moxon did NOT run or own a hot air balloon business.
-He was a pilot for the Hilton High Day Tour Ltd. For a short period of about 3 months.